Head Master of Le Régent Crans-Montana College

 How are you equipping your students for future success?

 From the start, our students are encouraged to think and discover for themselves.
-They are trained to be life-long independent learners.
-Most importantly, we make sure they are honest, kind, hardworking, and open to others.
+They also are trained to be life-long independent learners.
+Therefore, most importantly, we make sure they are honest, kind, hardworking, and open to others.